vuejs/docs/src/guide/transitions-overview.md

 transform: translateZ(0);
 ```

-Many JS libraries like GreenSock will assume you want hardware acceleration and will apply them by default, you do not need to set them manually.
+Many JS libraries like GreenSock will assume you want hardware acceleration and will apply them by default, so you do not need to set them manually.

 ## Timing